 Instead of letting their presence hang over you, there is a wealth of information to be learned from competitors.
-In this guide, we will demonstrate just what can be gained from reviewing their content.
+In this guide, we will demonstrate just what can be gained from analysing their content and stealing their ideas.

 First, how do I identify my competitors?